Outasight

-Richard Andrew (born February 17, 1983), better known by his stage name Outasight, is an American singer-songwriter, rapper, and record producer born and raised in Yonkers, New York.
-Though he is considered a pop artist, he is influenced by other genres such as hip hop, rock music and soul music.
+Richard Andrew Conte (born February 17, 1983), better known by his stage name Outasight, is an American singer-songwriter, rapper, and record producer born and raised in Yonkers, New York.
+Though he is considered a pop artist, he is influenced by other genres such as hip hop, rock, and soul music.

-His debut album, "Nights Like These" (2012), featured the platinum-selling "Tonight Is The Night".
+His debut album, Nights Like These (2012), featured the platinum-selling "Tonight Is The Night."
 He spent the next few years on the road performing at festivals such as Lollapalooza, Governors Ball, and Vans Warped Tour.
-His follow up album, Big Trouble, was released in October 2015, which produced the singles "The Wild Life" and "The Boogie".
-On August 18, 2017, He released his third studio album "Richie", With his fourth studio album, "Future Vintage Soul", coming on October 19, 2018.
+His follow up album, Big Trouble, was released in October 2015, which produced the singles "The Wild Life" and "The Boogie."
+On August 18, 2017, he released his third studio album Richie, with his fourth studio album, Future Vintage Soul, released on October 19, 2018.

 Biography

-Richard Andrew was born in Yonkers, New York on February 17, 1983.
-At the age of 9, his father gave him a guitar, it sparked his interest in becoming a musician.
+Richard Andrew Conte was born in Yonkers, New York on February 17, 1983.
+At the age of 9, his father gave him a guitar, and it sparked his interest in becoming a musician.
 He began writing rhymes and singing around age 10.
 He attended St. Joseph's School in Bronxville, NY.

 Early career

-Outasight began playing shows at small venues in New York City such as the Bowery Poetry Club and the Nuyorican Cafe.
-After his first EP release Employee of the Year, he played at the 2007 Hip-hop festival alongside major label acts such as Ghostface Killah, Skillz, and Consequence.
-In June 2008, Outasight released his second promotional CD, titled Radio New York.
-This release saw more commercial success, and was featured in XXL Magazine's Soundcheck choice in "Something to Talk About."
-His music video for the song "Good Evening (Dream Big)" received a video rotation spot on mtvU in the Fall of 2008, after winning the 2008 mtvU Freshmen video contest.
-"Good Evening" was also popularized by its use in Ray William Johnson's YouTube-based vlog series: Breaking NYC.
+Outasight began playing shows at small venues in New York City such as the Bowery Poetry Club and the Nuyorican Café.
+After his first EP release titled Employee of the Year, he played at the 2007 Hip-hop festival alongside major label acts such as Ghostface Killah, Skillz, and Consequence.
+In June 2008, Outasight released his second promotional CD titled Radio New York.
+This release saw more commercial success and was featured in XXL Magazine's Soundcheck choice in "Something to Talk About."
+His music video for the song "Good Evening (Dream Big)" received a video rotation spot on mtvU in the fall of 2008 after winning the 2008 mtvU Freshmen video contest.
+"Good Evening" was also popularized by its use in Ray William Johnson's YouTube-based vlog series Breaking NYC.